nick-bui19/math-games/README.md

 # 7×7 Token Board Game

-An interactive browser-based game where you play against an AI opponent using optimal game theory strategy.
+Browser-based game where you play against an AI opponent using optimal game theory strategy.

 ## Game Rules